debugmen/debugmen.github.io/_posts/2021-02-23-hacker_tools.md

 ## Finding a means to exploit

 There are three different input parameters on the site.
-One is a CORS redirector, one is a page previer, and one is a payload generator.
+One is a CORS redirector, one is a page previewer, and one is a payload generator.

 I'll start with the payload generator.
 If we look at the actual elements of the page, we can see the javascript element that contorls the payload generator.